StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SPARK LOAD.md

 file_type:

 Used to specify the type of imported file.
-Currently, only csv is supported.
+Currently, supported file types are csv, orc, and parquet.

 column_list: